Restaurants, wine bars and similar establishments in Birgu:

 One fairly typical example of a small grocer shop is the Malaya store (image alongside).
 It can be found on the left in Triq il-Mina l-Kbira (Main Gate Street) soon after old Birgu entering via the Main Gate and close to the band club associated with the feast and patron saint of the Dominican Church of the Annunciation.
 The visitor may well wonder what prompted the choice of name.
 The name 'Malaya' is not haphazard but has good historical, and probably economic reasons.
 It is named after the Royal Navy 'fifteen inch' battleship Malaya, one of five 'super-dreadnought' sister ships of the Queen Elizabeth Class.
 Malaya's history started in the First World War (including the Battle of Jutland) and ended just after the Second World War during which she served in the Mediterranean attacking the Italian enemy and escorting Malta convoys.
 There were once two or three establishments bearing Malaya's name and at that time the most notable (and profitable) was the bar which was frequented by British sailors (including some from the eponymous ship).
 Now only the grocery remains.

 As one walks in the direction of Misrah ir-Rebha (Victory Square) on one's right shortly before the Inquisitor's palace, there is Chetwyn's confectionery.
 On the same (Main Gate) Street, other shops include a stationery on the left and a pharmacy with physicians' consulting rooms on the right.
-Once one gets to Victory Square itself, 'l-Arlogg' ('cash and carry') is named after the 'clock' tower, sadly missing as a result of enemy action (by the Luftwaffe) in World War II.
-In or close to Victory square there are greengrocers and other small grocers.

 Small concerns such as these tend not to have a presence in cyberspace, but links to some which do are listed in a companion page.

-There is a large outdoor market / 'flea market ' called 'il-Monti' every Tuesday morning just outside the fortified walls of old Birgu.
+The main one is a large outdoor market / 'flea market ' called 'il-Monti' every Tuesday morning just outside the fortified walls of old Birgu.
 The hustle and bustle is evident in the image below and to the right.
 The streets alongside and in between the old and newer lines of fortifications are closed to motor vehicle traffic and hundreds of hawkers' stalls are set up early in the morning.
 Goods sold range from clothing, to housewares, foodstuffs, plants and many more items besides.
 By 11.00 am some of the vendors begin to pack up, though others stay open for longer.

-Incidentally the fortified Notre Dame de Grace gate in the background of the market is young by Birgu's standards as it is part of the outer defences of the Three Cities constructed in the 18th century.
+Monti - Birgu outdoor market (Tuesday mornings)The photo alongside shows il-Monti - Incidentally the fortified Notre Dame de Grace gate in the background of the market is young by Birgu's standards as it is part of the outer defences of the Three Cities constructed in the 18th century.
 It leads on to Zabbar.

 Note:

-The following establishments in Birgu (Vittoriosa) participate in Fair pricing Agreements in Retailing (FAIR)Monti - Birgu outdoor market (Tuesday mornings)
+The following establishments in Birgu (Vittoriosa) had been stated as participating in "Fair pricing Agreements in Retailing" (FAIR):

-Antoine Borg , Barbara Store, Barocco Store , Cassar Bakery ,
+Antoine Borg , Barbara Store, Barocco Store ,

 Flumish Petshop , Fortini Kiosk , Franka Lira Bazaar , Freddie’s Salon ,